peteroupc/html3dutil/doc/H3DU.Texture.md

 #### Parameters

-* `name` (Type: String)<br>
+* `name` (Type: String | <a href="H3DU.TextureInfo.md">H3DU.TextureInfo</a>)<br>
     URL of the texture data.
 Images with a TGA extension that use the RGBA or grayscale format are supported.
 Images supported by the browser will be loaded via the JavaScript DOM's Image class.
+TODO: More docs.
 * `textureCache` (Type: Object) (optional)<br>
     An object whose keys are the names of textures already loaded.
 This will help avoid loading the same texture more than once.
 This parameter is optional and may be omitted.